Guide to Visiting Sakurai Futamigaura ( + How to Get There)

 Sakurai Futamigaura is famous for its sunsets, and apparently has one of the best sunsets in Japan.

-I wish I stayed longer if I had planned better.
+I wish I stayed longer if I had planned better to catch the sunset.

 - Buses generally come once an hour so you definitely have to time your visit.